danczw/piBLOOM/README.md

 # piBLOOM - Raspberry Pi based BLOOM model serving

-**A web application for serving the BLOOM model via a Raspberry Pi cluster.**
+**A web application and REST API for serving the BLOOM model via a Raspberry Pi cluster.**

 The **BLOOM model**, developed by [BigScience](https://bigscience.huggingface.co) is a transformer based autoregressive Large Language Model (LLM).
 It is trained to continue text from a prompt on vast amounts of text data using industrial-scale computational resources.
 As such, it is able to output coherent text in 46 languages and 13 programming languages that is hardly distinguishable from text written by humans.
 The model is available for download from the [HuggingFace repository](https://huggingface.co/bigscience/bloom), including detailed [model documentation](https://huggingface.co/docs/transformers/model_doc/bloom).

-Goal of the project is to serve a simple web app which allows to "chat" with the BLOOM model of a small [Raspberry Pi](https://www.raspberrypi.org) cluster of approximately 2-4 [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
+Goal of the project is to serve a simple web app and REST API which allows to "chat" with the BLOOM model of a small [Raspberry Pi](https://www.raspberrypi.org) cluster of approximately 2-4 [Raspberry Pi 4 Model B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).

 <br>